Isaiah

 Reassurance of Israel’s Future Restoration

 A third wake-up call is addressed to Jerusalem and is a command not only to wake up, but to dress up (vv.
 1-6).
 She must put on her beautiful garments (v.
 1).
-She shall no longer be a servant girl trodden under foot by the gentile nations but she shall once again be the hol …
+She shall no longer be a servant girl trodden under foot by the gentile nations, but she shall once again be the holy city (v.
+2).
+God sold …

 Destruction of Assyria

-?
-Isaiah’s sixth and final pronouncement of “woe†upon the kingdom of Israel and Judah deals with the devastation that shall come upon the land (v.
+Isaiah’s sixth and final pronouncement of “woe” upon the kingdoms of Israel and Judah dealt with the devastation that would come upon the land (v.
 1).
-It is directed against Sennacherib because of his treachery against Judah.
-Hezekiah had tried to “buy off&quo …
+It was directed against Sennacherib because of his treachery against Judah.
+When Jerusalem was surrounded by the Assyrians, there was a …